Jiyaaaa21/VisionFlux-Intelligent-Risk-Aware-Surveillance-Platform/README.md

 ---

-## Module 1: Weapon Detection Backend
+## Model 1: Weapon Detection Backend

 ### Description
 The weapon detection module is implemented using **YOLOv8**, a real-time object detection architecture optimized for speed and accuracy.
 This module detects weapons in images by predicting **bounding boxes and confidence scores**, enabling precise localization of threats within a scene.